 Yoga Therapy is more than movement therapy: combining the aspects of mind-awareness with body-awareness in a safe, quiet setting—your home in the Bloomington Indiana area.
-Pain is not always an obvious 'target,' often stemming from neurological or neuromuscular conditions, nerve damage from diabetes or cancer treatment, fibromyalgia, or, unfortunately, iatrogenic sources such as certain medications.
+Pain is not always an obvious 'target,' often stemming from neurological or neuromuscular conditions, nerve damage from diabetes or cancer treatment, non-specific back pain or, unfortunately, iatrogenic sources such as certain medications.
 Finding the precise cause may not be possible, yet having the ability to break the cycle of pain, even momentarily, or to know what may precipitate or exacerbate it, is perhaps the most helpful aspect of working with a knowledgeable yoga therapist: a client learns to help themselves, rather than relying on props, chairs, and a formulaic set of exercises.
 Sessions are simplified—avoiding multiple props and using chairs only when necessary—in order to reduce external, sensory distractions and loss of internal awareness.

 Gentle Pain Management

 Yoga therapy sessions are provided by a C-IAYT yoga therapist with more than 20 years of experience supporting women with chronic, persistent pain.